 If you need to end a tenancy on behalf of a relative or friend please contact us.

-The property will need to be cleared and you can take as much time as you need to do this, however, you need to be aware that rent is due until the keys are received from the next of kin.
 If the relative was claiming housing benefit, then the benefit will end from the Sunday following the date of death.

 If you still owe us rent when you vacate your property

 If you leave your property and have outstanding rent or charges to pay, we will contact you and advise you of how to clear it.
 Please read our Former Tenant Arrears FAQs for more information.

 If you have a portable Telecare alarm, you’ll need to arrange for us to collect this before you hand in your keys.
 You can arrange this with our Customer Services team.

 On the day you move out, you can leave your keys in the pre-arranged key-safe.
 If you haven’t had this arranged with us, get in touch and we can get one installed.

 What you need to do when you leave the property